HoleInOneStudios/chore-chart/README.md

-# Repo-Template
+# Chore-Chart

-This a template for new repos.
+A chore chart tracker that runs on a local network.